Cite this answer

 Legal status

 PACAP-38 and PACAP-27 are research peptides, not FDA-approved for human use.
 Available from specialty peptide suppliers for in vitro and in vivo research.
-Investigational PAC1 antagonists are in early clinical trials for migraine.
+The PAC1 antagonist Lu AG09222 (bocunebart, Lundbeck) completed Phase IIb PROCEED with positive efficacy data reported at AHS in June 2026; Phase III is anticipated but not yet initiated as of mid-2026.
+No PAC1 antagonist is FDA-approved.

 Sourcing & access